garfix/nli-go/doc/remarks.md

 ## 2022-05-09

 About sorts: I dont want a double declaration of sort relation `dom:person(E1)` and tag `go:agree(E1, sort, person)`.
 In stead, I just want the relation.
-And when the relation is a sort, this can be specified in `predicates.sort`.
+And when the relation is a sort, this can be specified in `sort-hierarchy.txt`.
 The sort and the relation are equal.
 No need to separate them.

 ## 2022-05-09